doodDotJS/guildedjs-prompter/README.md

 ## Documentation

-Documentation can be found in [wiki](https://github.com/doodDotJS/guildedjs-prompter/wiki).
+Documentation can be found in the [wiki](https://github.com/doodDotJS/guildedjs-prompter/wiki).